 The Perfect Fall Colorado Road Trip

-Colorado is spectacular pretty much any time of year, but during fall ~ Mother Nature puts on an extra-special show.
-And with the Rocky Mountains as a backdrop, it doesn’t get much better for a classic American road trip.
-If fall is your favorite season, & you love watching the leaves change color every year….from sunshine yellow to burnt orange & fiery red: Colorado is an amazing place to witness all this glory.
-In this post, I’m taking you inside the “Perfect Fall Colorado Road Trip,” which is a trip I took with a friend a few years ago specifically so we could witness as much fall color as possible…
+Colorado is spectacular pretty much any time of year.
+But during fall ~ Mother Nature puts on an extra-special show.
+And with the Rocky Mountains as a backdrop: it doesn’t get much better for an iconic American road trip.
+If fall is your favorite season, & you love watching the leaves change color every year: Colorado is an amazing place to witness all this fiery red, orange, & yellow glory!
+Here, I’ll take you inside the “Perfect Fall Colorado Road Trip,” which is a trip I took with a friend (from our CU Boulder days!), specifically so we could witness as much fall color as possible…

 Map of Colorado Road Trip

-I’ll take you on a phenomenal, slightly off-the-beaten path southern Colorado road trip.
-We’ll skip Denver ~ & instead head south towards Colorado Springs, Great Sand Dunes National Park, Durango, & finally, to Aspen.
+I’ll take you on a slightly off-the-beaten path southern Colorado road trip.
+We’ll skip Denver ~ & head south towards Colorado Springs, Great Sand Dunes National Park, Durango, & finally, to Aspen.

 Denver International Airport